 Poudine Vermicelle – Vermicelli Pudding

-Poudine Vermicelle is made from vermicelli noodles cooked with milk, sugar, raisins, almonds and cinnamon sticks.
+Poudine Vermicelle is made from vermicelli noodles cooked with milk, sugar, dried raisins, almonds and cinnamon.

 Flan

 Similar to a crème brûlée, Flan is a pudding made with egg, milk and sugar topped with a layer of caramel.
-You can find it in most supermarkets and at some food markets and in Chinatown as well.
+You can find it in most supermarkets, food markets, and Chinatown Port Louis.

 Alouda